Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 * KIDOZ's default button - ```The Gift Button```

 #Integration
-When integrating the SDK with your application, please make sure to use the latest SDK version, which can be downloaded from our [developers portal](http://www.kidoz.net).

 ###Include the library
 On android studio you can include the library directly in your Gradle project: